fd0/uens/README.md

 This script should be called by `acpid` or `systemd` when an interesting event (like dock/undock or suspend/resume) occurs.
 The source for the event (`acpid` or `systemd`) should be passed as the first argument, the event itself (and possibly more strings) as further arguments.
+The arguments are written to all pipes that match (per default) `/tmp/uens-*.fifo`.

 ATTENTION: When calling this script from `acpid`/`systemd` (as root), make sure that it is not writeable by any user.
 This can for example be achieved